All Episodes

 Obesity tied to chronic stress.

-Study on neurochemicals suggests ways to shrink fat or to grow it.
+Washington Post yesterday, study on neurochemicals suggests ways to shrink fat or to grow it.

-Scientists reported Sunday they have uncovered a biological switch by which stress can promote obesity, a discovery that could help explain the world's growing weight problem and lead to new ways to melt flab and manipulate fat for cosmetic purposes.
+Scientists reported Sunday they have uncovered a biological switch by which stress can promote obesity, a discovery that could help explain the world's growing weight problem and lead to new ways to melt, flab, and manipulate fat for cosmetic purposes.

 In a series of experiments on mice, researchers showed that the neurochemical pathway they identified promotes fat growth in chronically stressed animals that eat the equivalent of a junk food diet.

-The uh international team also showed that blocking those signals can prevent fat accumulation and shrink fat deposits.
+The international team also showed that blocking those signals can prevent fat accumulation and shrink fat deposits.

 Well, what is the primary contributor to the stress that we feel in this country?